Metrizing Fairness: Numerical Experiments

-Figure~\ref{fig:accuracy_fairness_plots} in Appendix~\ref{app:experiments} visualizes the accuracy-unfairness trade-off of the trained hypotheses on test data, where unfairness is measured by the Kolmogorov metric as in the basic definition of SP.
-Table~\ref{tab:auc_time} reports the areas under the respective accuracy-unfairness curves (AUC; see Appendix~\ref{app:experiments} for a precise definition) as well as the training times averaged over 10 independent replications of the same experiment with randomly permuted data.
-In order to check if the differences between average AUC values are significant, the reported standard deviations must be divided by $\sqrt{10}$ to obtain the standard deviations of the averages.
+Figure~\ref{fig:accuracy_fairness_plots} visualizes the accuracy-fairness trade-off of the trained hypotheses on test data, where SP-unfairness is measured by the Kolmogorov metric, averaged over 10 independent replications of the same experiment with randomly permuted data.
+Note that the methods by~\citet{ref:cho2020fair} and~\citet{ref:oneto2020expoliting} allow for neural network classifiers, while the method by~\citet{ref:zafar2017fairness} can only handle linear classifiers and is thus at a disadvantage.
+Therefore, we compare the methods by~\citet{ref:cho2020fair} and~\citet{ref:oneto2020expoliting} only against MFL with neural network classifiers (Figures~\textsc{\ref{fig:drug}}--\textsc{\ref{fig:adult}}) and the method by~\citet{ref:zafar2017fairness} only against MFL with linear hypotheses (Figures~\textsc{\ref{fig:drug-linear}}--\textsc{\ref{fig:adult-linear}}).
+Table~\ref{tab:auc_time} reports the corresponding average AUC values as well as the average training times.
 The method by \citet{ref:oneto2020expoliting} failed to train on the Adult dataset due to memory constraints.
-Note that MFL performs favorably vis-\`a-vis its competitors in that it often attains the highest AUC values, while training significantly faster than the other neural network-based methods ({\em i.e.}, those by \citet{ref:cho2020fair} and \citet{ref:oneto2020expoliting}).
+Note that MFL performs favorably vis-\`a-vis its competitors in that it often attains the highest AUC values, while training faster than the other neural network-based methods.
 The method by~\citet{ref:zafar2017fairness} relies on convex optimization and thus provides fast computation when the input dimension~$d$ is low, but it cannot learn non-linear input-output relations.
-As \citet{ref:oneto2020expoliting} do not have access to unbiased gradients, they resort to classical gradient descent algorithms to solve the empirical risk minimization models.
+In addition, even when restricted to linear classifiers, MFL usually outperforms the method by~\citet{ref:zafar2017fairness} with regard to AUC.
+As \citet{ref:oneto2020expoliting} do not use unbiased gradient estimators, they resort to classical gradient descent algorithms to solve their empirical risk minimization models.
 For large training datasets, the time necessary for training is thus no longer competitive.